 Two grants — $100,000 and $50,000 — to the Ukrainian Legal Aid Foundation to enhance training for paralegals working to coordinate humanitarian and legal assistance in conjunction with government agencies and other civil society partners.

-We continue to monitor the situation in Ukraine closely and will consider further opportunities to support the Ukrainian people as the circumstances evolve.
-We know it is critical for us to remain engaged in the country, and we continue to stand in solidarity with our current and former grantees, partners, consultants, friends, family and all the people of Ukraine.
+We continue to stand in solidarity with our current and former grantees, partners, consultants, friends, family and all the people of Ukraine.